gladstargtschool6/og-github-floss-subs/README.md

 Select 'Register application'
 You will be redirected to application page
 Back in Supabase go to 'Authentication' tab -> 'Settings' -> 'EXTERNAL OAUTH PROVIDERS'
-Toggle 'GITHUB EMABLED' to active
+Toggle 'GITHUB ENABLED' to active
 Copy and paste from the GitHub application page the 'Client ID' back to Supabase
 On GitHub page select 'Generate a new client secret'
 Copy and paste this 'Client secrets' back to Supabase